 The HAA5 compounds that have have been detected in WJWW’s water supply system are a common by-product of the water disinfection process, as they form when chlorine reacts with naturally occurring organic matter in untreated surface water.

 Filtering the water is a proven treatment to reduce the formation of HAA5 compounds by removing organic matter that is naturally found in untreated water.
-WJWW has a plan in place to build a Water Filtration Plant for its Rye Lake water source at an approximate cost of $100 million to comply with state and federal orders to address potential public health risks.
+WJWW has a plan in place to build a Water Filtration Plant for its Rye Lake water source to comply with state and federal orders to address potential public health risks.

 We understand the urgency of this effort and must take action to ensure clean, reliable drinking water continues to be delivered to consumers without further delays.